-Here’s my own summary of the book which I keep in my desk and review probably once every few months when I’m looking for new ideas/angles for campaigns.
+Here’s my own summary of the book which I keep in my desk and review probably once a year when I’m looking for new ideas/angles for campaigns.

 WHAT PEOPLE REALLY WANT:

 - 1) Survival, enjoyment of life, life extension.

 - 2) Enjoyment of food and beverages.